mmartiniano/tweet-tracker/readme.md

-# COVID-19 Tweets Tracker
+# Tweet Tracker

-Track real-time tweets in english about COVID-19.
+Track and store real-time tweets.

 ## Requirements

 This is a **Python 3** project that requires **pip** or whatever python package manager you like.

-In order to install all **Python** modules and dependencies, run:
+To install all modules and dependencies, run:

 `pip install -r requirements.txt`

-Since the software consumes Twitter official API to track tweets, you have to register for [Twitter Developer](https://developer.twitter.com/en/apply-for-access) to get your own CONSUMER KEY, CONSUMER SECRET, ACCESS KEY and ACCESS TOKEN SECRET.
+Since the software consumes Twitter official API to track tweets, you have to register for [Twitter Developer](https://developer.twitter.com/en/apply-for-access) to get your own API keys.

+## Settings

+This program needs some tracking settings to start:

+* Words to track in tweets text: words list separated by white spaces
+* Tweets languages to filter: languages shorthand (en, pt, fr...) list separated by white spaces
+* Threshold: number of tweets to track

+And Twitter API keys:

+* CONSUMER KEY
+* CONSUMER SECRET
+* ACCESS KEY
+* ACCESS TOKEN SECRET

+If you intend to run this program multiple times using the same settings, consider creating a file containing settings value each per line.

-## Run
+## Running

-You can run this project by command line setting a optional value for the tweet tracking threshold:
+This is a CLI Python software and the command below starts the program.
+You can pass a optional argument for the settings file or set its values at run-time in default input.

-`python app.py [threshold]`
+`python app.py [settings_file]`

-If you do not specify a threshold, the tracking process you continue until 2000 tweets be tracked or after manually canceling by pressing `ctrl + C`.
+All set, the program will first try to authenticate your Twitter credentials and it has to accomplish this successfully to proceed.
+Then, the tracking process starts printing each tweet found until reach the threshold or manually canceling by pressing `CTRL + C`.

-Then, you have to set values for CONSUMER KEY, CONSUMER SECRET, ACCESS KEY and ACCESS TOKEN SECRET.
-If Twitter authentication is successfully done, the program will start to track all tweets in english containing the words: "coronavirus", "covid-19".
-The process splits tweet info into 4 fields: id, datetime, location and text.
-Id refers to Twitter tweet original id.
-Datetime stores whenever the tweet was published.
-Location is set based on tweet's owner location.
-Text stores the tweet content text.
-The process ignores retweets and text case.
+The process splits tweet info into 4 fields:

+* id: tweet original Twitter id
+* datetime: whenever the tweet was published
+* location: tweet's owner location
+* text: tweet content text

+Retweets and text case difference are intentionally ignored.

 A log file into *log* folder will be automatically created for each execution.